 John Shirk

 avatar

-JOHN SHIRK – Today’s Focus on God’s goodness is found in Second Corinthians 12:8 and 9.
+JOHN SHIRK – Today’s Focus on God’s Goodness is found in Isaiah 55, verses 10 and 11.

-The sufficiency of God’s grace reveals the goodness of God and is a reason to give thanks in the Year of Gratitude.
+The nourishment of God’s Word reveals the goodness of God and is a reason to give thanks in the Year of Gratitude.

+John Shirk